-1. Western Gateway region
+1. Western Gateway Region

-The Western Gateway region stretches from Gloucestershire region also extends beyond down to Bournemouth, incorporating extensive rural areas dotted with small villages and market towns; vibrant urban conurbations; beaches, coasts and lively seaside towns; World Heritage Sites of Bath and Stonehenge; and beautiful, nature-rich National Landscapes.
+The Western Gateway region stretches from Gloucestershire of our region also extends down to Bournemouth, incorporating extensive rural areas dotted with small villages and market towns; vibrant urban conurbations; beaches, coasts, and lively seaside towns; World Heritage Sites of Bath and Stonehenge; and beautiful, nature-rich National Landscapes.

-Our region is home to 3 million people and provides 1.6 million jobs - and both of these numbers are growing fast.
-Many parts of our region are thriving economically, with world-class industries and tourist attractions.

-The importance of our its boundaries: we are home to four important sea ports (Bristol, Portland, Poole and Sharpness) and two international airports (Bristol and Bournemouth) and form the gateway to south west England and south Wales.
+Our region is home to 3 million people and provides 1.6 million jobs - both of these increases transport demand, are growing fast.
+Many parts of our region are thriving economically, with worldclass industries and tourist attractions.
+The importance beyond its boundaries: We are home to four important sea ports (Bristol, Portland, Poole and Sharpness) and two airports (Bristol and Bournemouth) and form the gateway to south Wales.

 For our region to continue to thrive, we must respond to the demands and opportunities of our ambition.
-Growth in housing and employment increases transport demand, exacerbating weaknesses in our existing connectivity and increasing the challenges of reducing transport emissions, protecting our special historic and natural landscapes and maintaining air quality in our settlements.
+Growth in housing and employment exacerbating weaknesses in our existing connectivity and increasing the challenges of reducing transport emissions, protecting our special historic and natural landscapes and maintaining air quality in our settlements.
 While many parts of our region are flourishing, poor connectivity prevents those benefits from spreading equally throughout the region, leaving some areas behind.

-Per capita Gross Domestic Product (GDP) is twice as high in some better connected, urban authorities than it is in more rural parts of the region, where it can be a challenge to provide viable, affordable, sustainable transport options that also meet seasonal peaks in demand.
+Per capita Gross Domestic Product (GDP) is twice as high in some better connected, urban Authorities than it is in more rural parts of the region, where it can be a challenge to provide viable, affordable, sustainable transport options that also meet seasonal peaks in demand.

-Western Gateway Sub-national Transport Body (STB)
+Western Gateway Sub-National Transport Body (STB)

 The Western Gateway is one of seven sub-national transport bodies in England.
-We work with our nine constituent Local Authorities to take a strategic overview of transport, helping to champion and protect the region, prioritise strategic transport interventions, take on the big challenges and work cooperatively beyond local boundaries to speak with a 'single voice' on regional transport issues.
+We work with our nine constituent Local Authorities to take a strategic overview of transport, helping to champion and protect the region, prioritise strategic transport interventions, take on the big challenges and work cooperatively beyond local boundaries to speak with a "single voice" on regional transport issues.
 We work closely with other STBs, particularly Peninsula Transport, as well as National Highways, Network Rail and transport authorities in Wales.